 One-Pot Leftover Turkey Rice Soup, a quick and easy recipe for chilly days.
 This hearty homemade soup is loaded with veggies for extra goodness, it's healthy, and ready in well under 30 minutes.
 A favourite soup with kids and grown-ups alike, the soup can be made with leftover chicken too, or any other leftover meat.
 Comfort food at its best!

-I still love the island, and I think it’s the best place to live, but good God, there is some proper rain here.
-And what do you need on a cold rainy day?
+What do you need on a cold rainy day?
 Soup!
 A hot bowl of soup to warm your soul, and comfort you like nothing else.
 Bonus point, this turkey and rice soup is ready in less than half an hour, which is amazing.

 We all know that leftovers can't be avoided sometimes.
 I mean, better more food than not enough, right?
 And if you have guests over for Thanksgiving, Christmas or any other occasion, you can't possibly not be prepared.
 And, if you are left with too much food, there are always delicious ways to make some yummy dishes out of them.